Kzoeps/about-me/posts-md/infinite-supabase.md

 }
 ```

-I needed to configure this with pagination using the page param and so the query ended up looking something like this
+I needed to change supabase query to implement pagination using pageParam and it looked something like this
 ```js
 const fetchRentals = async (pageParam: number) => {
     const PAGE_SIZE = 5